 Born “outside” I moved to Alaska in 1974 and have never wanted to make my home anywhere else.
 I have been involved with photography for 40 years and have been leading tours in Juneau for 15 years.
 The two go together perfectly.
 Leading tours lets me share this wonderful place with our guests and keeps me on the trails and on the water during our long summer days.
 I like to travel and take pictures around the world but I’ll never run out of things to photograph here in Juneau.

 Hello!
 My name is Cayla Boshell and I was born and raised in San Diego, California.
 I grew up spending time outdoors from the local beaches to the mountains and out to the desert.
-What brought me to Alaska is the amazing opportunity to be able to seek adventure in the last frontier and share its wonders as your guide this season.
+What brought me to Alaska is the amazing opportunity to be able to seek adventure in the last frontier and share its wonders as the Nature Center Manager this season.